jeyhawkes/Tech_cushion/README.md

 ## RESTful
 * v1 (client can only choose 1 fund at a time)
+* v2 (clients can have muliple funds) - NOT IMPLEMENT (just nots for how this would be developed)
 * Should add some level of auth (basicAuth, OAuth, etc...)
 * Should add a timestamp on incoming comms (protection against replay attacks)